manish23k/Samaj-Connect/INSTALL.md

 ## Database Installation and Configuration

-This section outlines the steps to install and configure your database.
-Replace `[Your Database Type]` with the specific database you are using (e.g., PostgreSQL, MySQL).
+This section outlines the steps to install and configure your PostgreSQL database.
+Replace `[Your Database Name]` and `[Your Database User]` with your desired names, and `[Your Strong Password]` with a secure password.

 ### Installing the Database Server

+1.  **Install PostgreSQL:**
+    Use `dnf` to install the PostgreSQL server and client:

 1.  **Install the database server:**
 ```